 3. Interchange by Willem de Kooning — $300 Million

-Willem de Kooning’s “Interchange”, sold in a private transaction in 2015 for $300 million, reflects a crucial moment in the evolution of Abstract Expressionism, being one of the most famous paintings.
-De Kooning, who was part of the New York School of Artists in the mid-20th century, developed a unique style characterized by bold colors, abstract paintings, and frenzied brushstrokes.
+Willem de Kooning’s Interchange sold in a private transaction in 2015 for $300 million, marking a watershed moment for Abstract Expressionism and confirming it as one of the most sought-after paintings in the world.
+De Kooning was a central figure in the New York School of Artists during the mid-20th century, developing a style defined by bold colors, visceral energy, and frenzied brushwork that felt almost violent in its urgency.

 Interchange by Willem de Kooning